pinry/pinry/docs/src/passwords.md

 - Login to your admin panel `{your_website_url}/admin/`
 - Go to the users section, select the user, change their password.

+## Inside Docker
-Note: If you use that command to create superuser **inside docker**, please add `--settings=pinry.settings.docker` to command like, just like `python manage.py createsuperuser --settings=pinry.settings.docker`
+If you use that command to create superuser **inside docker**, you could first exec to docker via command like `docker exec -it <container-id> bash` and then use `python manage.py createsuperuser --settings=pinry.settings.docker`